-Figure 17 (from Mankoff et al., 2019).
-Greenland ice sheet drainage basins showing fast-flowing ice (orange, greater than 100 m $yr^{-1}$ ) and the flux gates for the top eight discharging glaciers shown in Figure 18 below.
+Figure 22 (Mankoff et al., 2019) Greenland ice sheet drainage basins showing fast-flowing ice (orange, greater than 100 m yr-1) and the flux gates for the top eight discharging glaciers shown in Figure 18 below.

-Among the trends that Mankoff et al. (2019) identify is a marked reduction in the discharge from Sermeq Kujalleq (also identified by (Khazendar et al., 2019) but compensated for by an increase in ice discharge from Helheim glacier (see Figure 18 below).
+Among the trends that Mankoff et al. (2019) identify is a marked reduction in the discharge from Sermeq Kujalleq (also identified by (Khazendar et al., 2019) but compensated for by an increase in ice discharge from Helheim glacier (see Figure 19 below).

-Figure 18 (Mankoff et al., 2019).
-Time series of ice discharge showing the top eight discharging outlet glaciers
+Figure 23 (Mankoff et al., 2019) Time series of ice discharge showing the top eight discharging outlet glaciers